Exact and Heuristic Algorithms for Constrained Biclustering: Low-rank factorization heuristic

 for some \( Z_U \in \mathbb{R}^{\bar{n} \times r} \) and \( Z_V \in \mathbb{R}^{\bar{m} \times r} \).
 This factorization implicitly enforces \( Z \succeq 0 \) and limits its rank to at most \( r \).
 Using this representation, the SDP can be reformulated as the following non-convex problem over \( Z_U \in \mathbb{R}^{\bar{n} \times r} \) and \( Z_V \in \mathbb{R}^{\bar{m} \times r} \):

 Problems \eqref{prob:sdp_shr} and \eqref{prob:lr-sdp} are equivalent for any value $r \geq r_\textrm{min}$, where $r_\textrm{min}$ is the smallest among the ranks of all optimal solutions of Problem \eqref{prob:sdp_shr}.
-This equivalence is stated in the sense that it is possible to construct an optimal solution of one problem from a global solution of the other and vice versa.
-The advantage of \eqref{prob:lr-sdp} compared to \eqref{prob:sdp_shr} is that its matrix variable $Z_U$ (resp. $Z_V$) has significantly less entries than that of Problem \eqref{prob:sdp_shr} when $r \ll \bar{n}$ (resp. $r \ll \bar{m}$).
+The advantage of Problem \eqref{prob:lr-sdp} compared to \eqref{prob:sdp_shr} is that its matrix variable $Z_U$ (resp. $Z_V$) has significantly less entries than that of Problem \eqref{prob:sdp_shr} when $r \ll \bar{n}$ (resp. $r \ll \bar{m}$).
 However, since Problem \eqref{prob:lr-sdp} is non-convex, it may have stationary points that are not globally optimal.
 Typically, as soon as $r$ is slightly larger than $r_\textrm{min}$, local optimization algorithms seem to solve the factorized problem globally.
 This empirical behavior is observed in \cite{burer2005local, boumal2020deterministic, cifuentes2021burer}.

 To efficiently compute stationary points of Problem \eqref{prob:lr-sdp}, we employ the augmented Lagrangian method (ALM) \cite{bertsekas1997nonlinear}.
 We first replace the constraint $Z \geq 0$ (i.e., $Z_U Z_U^\top \geq 0$, $Z_UZ_V^\top \geq 0$, and $Z_VZ_V^\top \geq 0$) with the stronger constraints $Z_U \geq 0$ and $Z_V \geq 0$ that are easier to enforce in the augmented Lagrangian setting.
 Moreover, without loss of generality, we bound all entries of \( Z_U \) and \( Z_V \) by the trivial upper bound 1, defining $\Omega_U = \{ Z_U \in \mathbb{R}^{\bar{n} \times r} : 0 \leq (Z_U)_{ij} \leq 1\}$ and $\Omega_V = \{ Z_V \in \mathbb{R}^{\bar{m} \times r} : 0 \leq (Z_V)_{ij} \leq 1\}$, where projections onto these sets are available in closed form.
 Then, Problem \eqref{prob:lr-sdp} can be converted into an equality-constrained problem over $\Omega_U \times \Omega_V$ and expressed as